 Though there were hundreds of accomplished Irish musicians in America at the turn of the century, they rarely played in organised groups and the first Irish social dances were entertained by American military bands.

 But by the 1920s and 1930s, there were scores of Irish dance halls in New York City alone.
-During this period, new Irish acts like the Flanagan Brothers began to make a name for themselves with many of them playing both Irish and American tunes.
+During this period, new Irish acts like the Flanagan Brothers began to make a name for themselves often playing both Irish and American tunes.

 At some dance halls, the roaring 20s brought about new dances like the foxtrot and the shimmy – and clerics in Ireland feared their popularity would spread.